kumahq/kuma-demo/kubernetes/README.md

 ![frontend-gui](https://raw.githubusercontent.com/kumahq/kuma-website/master/docs/.vuepress/public/images/demo/kuma-demo-app-gui.png)

 This marketplace application is currently running **WITHOUT** Kuma.
-So all traffic is going directly between the services, and not routed through any dataplanes.
+So all traffic is going directly between the services, and not routed through any data plane proxies.
 In the next step, we will download Kuma and quickly deploy the mesh alongside an existing application.

 ### Kuma